 Scottish Welfare Fund

-What is the Scottish Welfare Fund?
+Information on the Scottish Welfare Fund.

 The Scottish Welfare Fund is a discretionary scheme that provides two types of grant: Community Care Grants and Crisis Grants.